RallyTechServices/effort-by-expense-category/README.md

 The full list of user stories accepted within the date range is available on the `Details` tab.

+Data from both tables can be exported in CSV format.

 Finally, all stories are expected to be assigned to a PortfolioItem/Deliverable, PortfolioItem/Project and PortfolioItem/Initiative.
 Also, the Deliverable state must NOT be "Done".
 Any rows that violate these rules have the corresponding column highlighted in